 To my right is the big stained window, which frames the picturesque view of downtown Manhattan and the part of the Hudson River where rich people dock their yachts.

-I was sipping coffee and staring at the screen of my computer when I watched the dying rays of the setting sun, almost dead in their reflections off the mast of a yacht – a three level luxury – docked very close to the window.
-The ripples on the river, serenely pallid under dock lights, moved in the direction of the sun, which, now devoid of its rays, must look magical.
+When I sipped my coffee, the pungent flavor of the blonde roast made me look away, and I saw outside the dying rays of the setting sun, almost dead in their reflections off the mast of a yacht – a three level luxury – docked very close to the window.
+The ripples on the river, serenely pallid under dock lights, moved in the direction of the sun, which, now devoid of its rays, must look a pale tint of orange.

-I glanced at the bottom of the yacht and saw a head pop out of the first level; a yacht cleaner he was in a white V neck and yellow pajamas, with a piece of cloth in each hand, which he replaced with a muffin in his left and coffee in his right.
-His Starbucks cup made me think weirdly as to when he’d come to the store to buy the beverage since it would’ve taken him 10 minutes of a U-turn walk from where he was to the paying counter in the store.
-However, if I could open the window that Hurricane Sandy couldn’t break, he could walk in to the store in 10 seconds.
+I glanced at the bottom of the yacht and saw a head pop out of the first level; a yacht cleaner he was, in a white V neck and yellow pajamas, with a piece of cloth in each hand – which he replaced with a muffin in his left and coffee in his right.
+His Starbucks cup made me wonder as to when he’d come to the store to buy the beverage, as it would’ve taken him 10 minutes of a U-turn walk from where he was.
+Now if I could open the window that Hurricane Sandy couldn’t break, he could walk in to the store in 10 seconds.
 He shifted his half-eaten muffin to his right hand, holding it along with his coffee, leaving his left to wave at me.
 Why, I thought.

-His right hand was free now but he used it to grip the pole of the US flag tied to a railing, in an army posture – as though only he could negate an unexpected drone attack – while his left hand continued to beckon to me.
-His urge suddenly seemed to purge, and he jumped, and stood motionless too, making me curse the insensitive yacht owner who probably locked the restroom in the yacht, so poor souls like him disobeyed the nature’s call.
+His right hand was free now and he gripped the pole of the US flag tied to a railing.
+He stood in an army posture, as though he could negate an unexpected drone attack, and his left hand continued to beckon to me.
+His urge suddenly seemed to purge, and he jumped, smiled, and stood motionless too, which made me curse the insensitive yacht owner who probably locked the restroom in the yacht, so poor souls like him disobeyed the nature’s call.
 What world are we living in?

-I was helpless, but soon he wasn’t, and his face glowed under the orange sky, and his smile appeared to grow into muffled laughter, and he blew me a kiss – which I straightaway rejected – and when he blew me another, I thought enough was enough.
-But when I watched him closely through the blurriness of my contact lens, I learned that his gaze, its line of sight, was angled a few inches away from me, in fact over my head, to a target perhaps to my left.
-Just then Stevie Wonder crooned I Believe on the jukebox, and I turned my head to my left, and there she stood right outside the stockroom, blowing kisses back, which again went over my head, and I rejected them too.
+I was helpless, but soon he wasn’t, and his face glowed under the orange sky.
+His smile appeared to grow into muffled laughter, and he blew me a kiss – which I straightaway rejected – and when he blew me another, I thought enough was enough.
+But when I watched him closely through the blurriness of my contact lens, I learned that his gaze, the line of sight, was angled a few inches away from me, in fact over my head, to a target perhaps to my left.
+Just then Stevie Wonder crooned I Believe on the jukebox.
+I turned my head to my left, and there she stood right outside the stockroom, blowing kisses back, which again went over my head, and I rejected that too.

-But when Skimpy Dudette smiled at me with a compassion that I’d made a fool of myself, I decided to look mature, and when I opened my eyes wide after a few blinks, she had disappeared, with a pound cake perhaps, for the lover, who was also not there, anymore.
+But when Skimpy Dudette smiled at me indicating that I’d made a fool of myself, I wanted to look mature, and when I opened my eyes wide after a few blinks, she’d disappeared, with a pound cake perhaps, for the lover, who was also not there, anymore.